 Optional: remove Ollama (only if you installed it exclusively for ThreadRecall):

-After uninstalling, restart Claude Desktop and Codex to complete removal of the MCP integration.
+After uninstalling, restart Claude Desktop, Codex, and Claude Code / Cowork to complete removal of the MCP integration.